Practice questions

 $A=P e^{rt}$

-$t$ is the number of years, $A$ is the amount after $t$ years, $P$ is the Principal (initial deposit or loan if money is borrowed) and $r$ is the interest rate.
+$t$ is the number of years, $A$ is the amount after $t$ years, $P$ is the principal (the initial deposit, or the loan if money is borrowed), and $r$ is the interest rate.

 You are given: